run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/smart-portal.md

     !!!
 Abstract "NOTES"

+        The user will be able to choose services from the service catalog based on his permissions

+    !!!
+Abstract "NOTES"

-        The knowledge avilable in the tab "Knowldege" of the "Service" item can be defined in two levels:
+        The knowledge available in the tab "Knowldege" of the "Service" item can be defined in two levels:

         -   The knowledge linked to the portfolio that will be presented in the item